danfinn/docker-python-flask/README.md

 ## Running

-If you'd like to run this locally you can:
+If you'd like to run this locally you can :

 * clone this repo
 * `cd docker-python-flask`